St James’ Cathedral is the home of the only pipe organ in Townsville.

 The original organ, built by Brindley & Foster of Sheffield England, was a gift to the Diocese of North Queensland from Miss M.E.
 Holland, an English friend of Bishop George Henry Stanton, the first Bishop of North Queensland.
 It was originally installed in St James’ Church in 1884.
 This was a two manual (2 keyboards) and pedal instrument of ten stops and it was installed by Mr. T. C. Christmas of Brisbane.

-The organ has occupied three different positions inside the Cathedral.
-It was moved to the present Cathedral in 1892 where it was originally installed in the north choir ambulatory and the two arches fronting the chancel.
+In 1892, it was moved to the present Cathedral where it was originally installed in the north choir ambulatory and the two arches fronting the chancel.

 PO Box 108

 The Very Reverend

 For donations to St James Cathedral or to the Mission of the Month (please name Mission)

 Account Name: Church Wardens of St James Cathedral General Account

 Account Number: 250713